Belstead: St Mary's the Virgin

 St Mary's church is located in Belstead.
 The church holds services for special events such as Remembrance Sunday and a Christmas Carol function as well as monthly events.

 In 2005 the church almost became redundant with it needing repairs.
 With support from the community it became possible for St Mary's Church to remain open as there was support from the community of Belstead.
 Work took place to clear the graveyard and clean the church.

 The structure of the church is believed to be 700 years old.
 The church is described as below on its website.Graves & memorials have been identified from 1611 onwards by our village historian.
 The building is of simple design, unpretentious and attractively rustic, the tower dates from the early 14th century, and is one of only 22 Suffolk towers which form porches.
-The interior is graced with a number of fittings and memorials dating from its earliest days, including the 15th century rood screen with paintings of saints and others, all of which were mutilated by tudor reformers or later by puritans in the 1640s, a rood loft staircase set into the thickness of the outer wall, brass rubbings, and wooden pews.
+The interior is graced with a number of fittings and memorials dating from its earliest days, including the 15th-century rood screen with paintings of saints and others, all of which were mutilated by Tudor reformers or later by Puritans in the 1640s, a rood loft staircase set into the thickness of the outer wall, monumental brasses, and wooden pews.

 Population

-The population graph from 1881-2011 shows an increase in population up until 1851 when the population was at its highest total population with 308 people living in Belstead.
-The population then began to decrease with the lowest total population occurring in 2001 when 89 people were living in the village.
+The population graph from 1881–2011 shows an increase in population up until 1851 when the population was at its highest total population with 308 people living in Belstead.
+The population then began to decrease with the lowest total population occurring in 2001 when 189 people were living in the village.
 The decline in population began in the 1850s.
 In 2005 it had an estimated population of 190.